jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Configure JACK with QjackCtl
 Jamulus clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
-1. Open the command shell e.g. with Ctrl-Alt-T and
-1. Execute the command `qjackctl`.
+1. Launch QjackCtl.
 You will see the **Qt JACK Control utility main page**
 2. Configure your audio hardware as follows (the exact settings for JACK will depend on what your audio hardware is capable of):

 - Set the audio **Interface** to the one you want (there may be several in the list)